top of page

 ABOUT MANDRAGORA MAGIKA

 This site came about with purpose in 2019 when WitchVox decided to close down (ARTICLE HERE).
 There was a need for a place to put all kinds of Witchcraft, Wicca, Pagan, ATR and Spiritual resources in one place.
 I am hopeful that it benefits these communities.
 You will find listings of Covens, Stores, Blogs and more that relate to these communities throughout the site.
-This site is one of the ways I serve the Pagan community and give back.
+We are a not for profit site and just one of the ways I serve the Pagan community and give back.

 I am also a graphic designer that creates all kinds of stuff for pagans, witches and more.
 You can find more of my art HERE.